RaphaelRibes/GeCKO-MTruncatula/DATA_CLEANING/README.md

 The workflow will download and make available the [tools it needs](#tools) through Conda, which means you do not need to have them installed in your working environment behorehand.
 When called for the first time, the DATA_CLEANING Snakemake workflow will download the tools' packages in a pkgs_dirs folder, and install them in a conda environment that will be stored in a .snakemake/conda folder, in the directory you called the workflow from.
 Every time you call the workflow from a new directory, the Conda environment will be generated again.

 The pkgs_dirs folder however is common to your whole system or cluster personnal environment.
 Conda's default behaviour is to create it in your home directory, in a .conda folder.
 If your home space is limited or if you do not have the right to write there from your cluster's nodes, you will need to tell Conda to store its packages somewhere else, thanks to a .condarc file.
-Place it in your home folder and specify the directory path you want Conda to store the packages, following this example:
+Place it in your home folder and specify the directory path where you want Conda to store the packages, following this example:
 ```
 envs_dirs:
     - /home/username/path/to/appropriate/folder/env